JUSTICE FOR PIDGIE D'ALLESSIO

 I thought I'd finished writing, Girls of Tender Age, ten years ago.
 Then an email appeared in my inbox with a subject line so unexpected, so shocking, really, that it took me a few minutes to dare touch my fingers to the keyboard.
 First I went and poured a second cup of coffee, took a couple of gulps, sat down at my desk again and opened the message.
 The story was not over.
 A new ending was out there, a miserable one.
 I bought a new notebook and a box of Pilot G-2s, #10, Bold; I write all my first drafts in longhand.

 The memoir centered on the murder of Irene Fiederowicz in Hartford, Connecticut.
 Irene was my friend, my neighbor, and my classmate.
 The last time I saw her was the day we went on our field trip to the Hartford Electric Light Company.
 We'd been studying electricity and learned that the first city in the United States to carry electricity to streets and homes was Hartford.
-My home today is where Thomas Edison built his winter getaway.
+My today, in Florida, is where Thomas Edison built his winter getaway.

-Two weeks before Irene was murdered, a girl about to turn eighteen had been viciously assaulted a few city blocks from where Irene died.
+Two weeks before Irene was murdered, a Bulkeley High School student had been viciously assaulted a few city blocks from where Irene died.
 She survived.
 I gave her the name Pidgie D'Allessio to protect her identity.

 The killer had demanded both girls not tell anyone what he'd done to them.
 Irene refused.
 Her last words reflected extraordinary bravery.
 She said, "I'm going to tell my mother."
 He tightened the knot of her scarf twisted around her neck until she stopped struggling for her life.

-In what could have been the last seconds of Pidgie's life, he offered her the same chance to live that he had Irene.
-But Pidgie was not a little girl; she knew her only hope was to do what he said.
+In what could have been the last seconds of Pidgie's life, he gave her the same chance to live that he had Irene.
+But Pidgie was not a little girl, she recognized her only hope was to do what he said.
 Pidgie promised him she wouldn't tell.
-He loosened then removed her scarf twisted around her neck and then began to act as if she were his date.
+He loosened, then removed her scarf twisted around her neck and then began to act as if she were his date.
 She went along with his wanting to walk her home.
 Then he ran off.
 The minute she stumbled through her front door, she fell into her mother's arms.

-The killer was Robert Malm, recently paroled after serving a short prison term for an attempted attack on another child in New London, where he served in the Navy.
+The killer was Robert Malm, recently paroled after serving five years of a seven-to-nine year prison term for an attempted attack on another child in New London, where he served in the Navy.
+He'd gotten time off for good behaviour.
 His parole board found him a job in a Hartford suburb.

-Pidgie read of Irene's murder the night of December 11th, in Hartford's now defunct evening paper, the Hartford Times.
-Pidgie knew the man who nearly murdered her killed the little girl.
+Pidgie read of Irene's murder the night of December 10th, in Hartford's now defunct evening paper, the Hartford Times.
+Pidgie knew that the man who had come within moments of murdering her had her killed the little girl.

-On December 12th, Pidgie and her parents went to police headquarters in downtown Hartford.
-She repeated all she'd told the officer who had come to her house, and added more details she'd come to recall, including the brand of cigarettes he smoked; a pack of Old Golds fell out of Malm's pocket while he brutalized her.
-With that information in hand, the police took Malm—who'd become a suspect—into custody the next day at his place of employment, a nursing home in nearby Newington.
+On December 11th, Pidgie and her parents went to police headquarters in downtown Hartford.
+She repeated all she'd told the officer who had come to her house, and added more details she'd come to recall, including the brand of cigarettes he smoked; a pack of Old Golds had fallen out of Malm's pocket while he brutalized her.
+The police knew the man too.
+There had been several complaints of a man loitering in Pidgie's and Irene's neighborhoods.
+The police had been watching him.

-Within hours, Pidgie agreed to return to headquarters, where she picked Malm out of a line-up.
-Pidgie agreed to return to headquarters, where she picked Malm out of a line-up.
+The police asked Pidgie's father if he could bring her back to headquarters.
+They wanted to see if she could pick Malm out of a line-up.
+Pidgie agreed, returned to headquarters, and did in fact, point at Malm standing in the line-up as the man who attacked her.
 Then she was asked to go with a policewoman into a room where Malm was present.
 He would be asked a question and Pidgie was to listen to his answer.
 If she recognized his voice as that of the man who attacked her, her identification would be validated.
-She agreed to do it.
-Her father demanded he go with them but was refused, though promised that Pidgie would be in the room with Malm for just a few seconds, the policewoman by her side.
-Pidgie went into the room.
-A police officer was sitting with Malm at a table; he asked him a question, and Malm answered it.
-Pidgie was immediately lead back out by the policewoman.
+At first both parents refused to allow it.
+Then her father said she could do it if he went into the room with her.
+The police couldn not allow it, but with a policewoman by her side, they promised that Pidgie would be in the room with Malm for just a few seconds.
+Pidgie went into the room where he was sitting with a police officer.
+At a signal, the officer asked him a question just as the door opened and Pidgie and the policewoman stepped in as he answered and then back out again.
 Malm never reacted in such a way that showed he recognized who Pidgie was.
-Pidgie signed a paper that his voice was the voice of the man who attacked her.
+Pidgie signed a paper that Malm's voice was the voice of the man who attacked her.

 What more turmoil could possibly be expected of this girl?
 A lot more.

-Malm was immediately arrested for the attack on Pidgie.
-The police then began questioning him about the murder of Irene.
+The police then questioned Malm further, not for the attack on Pidgie, but for the murder of Irene.
 Malm ceaselessly protested any and all accusations.